 • Authorized Generic/Unbranded Partnerships: This approach introduces new NDCs by using authorized generics or unbranded versions as ceiling-priced alternatives.
 It allows for price segregation but requires collaboration and complex measurement.

 As the general medicine branded market continues to shift toward cash pay, manufacturers must reconsider the challenge of affordability when insurance breaks down.
-Key considerations include understanding the benefits and drawbacks of various copay assistance models and aligning internal strategies with patient needs and market dynamics.
+Key considerations include understanding the benefits and drawbacks of various pharma copay assistance models and aligning internal strategies with patient needs and market dynamics.

 Conclusion